 The next step was to enlarge the pattern to standard size.
 I was guided by the little squares covering the pattern pieces in the picture.
 I guessed that the squares in the full-sized pattern should be equal to a square inch.
 I cut out the pattern pieces and used my copy machine to enlarge the image until the squares reached one inch.
 (In some cases, you may have to copy the pattern pieces in sections and put them together like a puzzle.)
 Here is the pattern piece for the crown of the hat.

 The picture of the finished hat showed a crown with a pronounced sloping peak.
 I taped my pattern piece together according to the pictures to estimate the shape of the finished crown.
 Thanks to my tape and paper mock-up, I decided against the original slope of the crown.
 To help lower and round out that peak, I folded the crown pattern into roughly the shape it would be when sewn.
 I then traced a more rounded shape in pencil before cutting it out.

 Here is the modified crown pattern when unfolded.

 I taped the modified pattern together (again!) to see what half of the finished crown would look like.
 I liked this shape much better!
 (The hat size could be measured at this point if full sized paper pieces were taped together and “tried on” like a hat.)

 I correctly guessed that the pattern pieces should have their centers aligned on folded fabric.
 Keeping this in mind, I cut out 2 of each pattern piece on red felt.

 Time for sewing!
 I first pinned and sewed the brim pieces into circles.

-Now on to the crowns!
-I pinned each crown together as shown in the pattern picture and then sewed.
+I then pinned and basted the inner edge of the brim closed for reinforcement, although this is optional.
+Next, it was time to work on to the crowns!
+I pinned each crown together as shown in the pattern picture and sewed.